-Management is responsible for the integrity and objectivity of the information contained in these financial statements.
-In the preparation of these statements, estimates are sometimes necessary to make a determination of future values for certain assets or liabilities.
-Management believes such estimates have been based on careful judgments and have been properly reflected with all information available up to March 19, 2015.
-The financial statements have been prepared using policies and procedures established by management in accordance with International Financial Reporting Standards and reflect fairly Surge's financial position, results of operations and cash flow.
+Management is responsible for the integrity and objectivity of the information contained in these consolidated financial statements.
+In the preparation of these consolidated financial statements, estimates are sometimes necessary to make a determination of future values for certain assets or liabilities.
+Management believes such estimates have been based on careful judgments and have been properly reflected with all information available up to March 16, 2016.
+The consolidated financial statements have been prepared using policies and procedures established by management in accordance with International Financial Reporting Standards and reflect fairly Surge's financial position, results of operations and cash flows.

-KPMG LLP, independent auditors appointed by the shareholders, has examined the consolidated financial statements, and Sproule Associates Limited and McDaniel & Associates Consultants Ltd. have reviewed the corporate reserves.
-Their examinations provide independent views as to the amounts and disclosures in the financial statements.
+KPMG LLP, independent auditors appointed by the shareholders, have examined the consolidated financial statements, and Sproule Associates Limited and McDaniel & Associates Consultants Ltd. have reviewed the corporate reserves.
+Their examinations provide independent views as to the amounts and disclosures in the consolidated financial statements.

-The Audit Committee, consisting exclusively of independent directors, has reviewed in detail the financial statements with management and the external auditors and has recommended their approval to the Board of Directors.
+The Audit Committee, consisting exclusively of independent directors, has reviewed in detail the consolidated financial statements with management and the external auditors and has recommended their approval to the Board of Directors.

-The Board of Directors has approved the financial statements.
+The Board of Directors has approved the consolidated financial statements.